-The Zakka Kit is a new subscription box just for Japanese stationery fans.
+You might remember my review of the monthly subscription box from Neko Box back in February and The Zakka Kit is their new subscription box just for Japanese stationery fans.
 Each mystery box has 6-8 quality items from well-known brands and could include stickers, washi tape, postcards, stamps, craft supplies and more.
 That makes it perfect for journalling, scrapbooking or just hoarding in your collection.

 Since there’s only stationery inside, the Zakka Kit box is a lot smaller and affordable than the big Neko Box.
 There’s still some nice touches like the colourful sticker.
-The box got a bit of a bashing but everything inside arrived in perfect condition.
+The box got a bit of a bashing during its journey to the UK but everything inside arrived in perfect condition.
 Let’s see what I got.

 Cat Sticky Memos

 I’m a big fan of sticky memos and the Japanese ones are definitely the cutest.
 This set has lots of different cats and a mix of colours and patterns.
 While they’re perfect for studying, I love using them for trip planning as you can bookmark exactly which bit of the page you want to remember and write notes on them too.
 With this set you’ll have cute cats peeking out of your book.

 Yay, stickers!
 These are quite small sticker sheets but still manage to pack in a few different designs.
 I especially like the bunny sheet – because bunnies – but also because they’re transparent so will look great on coloured backgrounds.

 mt Washi Tape

 I have quite a collection of washi tape but I’m always happy to add more as it’s so useful.
 This is official mt brand tape so you know it’s good quality.
 The design is a traditional flower pattern – not the most exciting option, but I actually love it when people gift me plainer styles since most of my collection is too cute to use!